Together for Birds – PLT’s Newest Activity Collection!

 Like all living things, birds need food, water, shelter, and space.
 We call the place where they get these things their habitat.
 Through this collection of activities, students will explore the birds and other organisms that live on or around your site.
 In doing so, they also consider how this habitat provides the food, water, shelter, and space these organisms need to live.

 Take learners on a journey outdoors to discover the birds and other organisms living in, on, and around trees; how coloration helps animals survive; and signs of animals in different habitats!
-Get your copy of Together for Birds, free for a limited time!
+Get your copy of Together for Birds!

 Explore ways to reduce the environmental effects of trash and plastic pollution on birds and other wildlife.
 SPLASh (Stopping Plastics and Litter Along Shorelines), a program of the American Bird Conservancy, includes lessons and activities for learning about the human impacts of trash on wildlife and for examining solutions.
 Learn more at splashtx.org/education.

 Flying WILD: An Educator’s Guide to Celebrating Birds offers a whole-school approach to environmental education using birds as the focus.
 Flying WILD is targeted for the middle-school science audience, though widely adaptable, with activities involving language arts, social science and math experiences, coupled with community outreach and service learning applications.
 Learn more at fishwildlife.org/projectwild.